Found this useful?

 ssh

-to host as userssh -p port user@host -
+to host as userssh -p port user@host -connect

-to host on port port as userssh-copy-id user@host -
+to host on port port as userssh-copy-id user@host -add

 your key to host for user to enable a keyed or passwordless loginSearching